kperusko/cheatsheet/linux.md

 gdb /usr/bin/php5 /path/to/coredump (this will open GNU debugger for the file and you can see backtrace with "bt" or "bt full") apport-retrace -R -g _usr_bin_php5.1000.crash (will open gdb with the coredump extracted from the report)

+sudo strace -p 123 (trace system calls and signals for process with PID 123 - usefull when debugging processes.
+Use -f to trace forked processes and -e to see only file activity - usefull when tracking evasive config files)

 which foo (locate a command foo that will be executed - useful for debugging PATH problems) whereis foo (locate the binary, source, and manual page files for a command)